1165 København K

 Hot tip: Don’t try to pack in any intensive training in the last week up to the DHL.
 You won’t get the benefits anyway before after the race, and it will just make you tired.

-The University of Copenhagen has in previous DHL years had wine-red, and pea-green T-shirts.
-Last year they inaugurated the popular ocean-blue T-shirts, which you can see a few examples of in our DHL coverage here.
+The University of Copenhagen has in previous DHL years had wine-red, pea-green and Italy-soccer blue T-shirts.
+In 2012 the University of Copenhagen inaugurated the popular blue T-shirts, which you can see a few examples of in our 2013 DHL coverage here.

 But the big question you have to ask yourself now is: What else am I going to wear?

-As for colouring we recommend something that contrasts nicely with the ocean blue.
+As for colouring we recommend something that contrasts nicely with the orange.
+Say black.

 It can get hot out there, and we don’t recommend track suit bottoms.